Research projects

 An early offensive against acquired therapy resistance in PanNET

-Group Perren Acquired drug resistance (ADR) is a major clinical challenge to all current cancer treatments, including chemo, radiation, targeted, and immune therapies and accounts for 90% of cancer mortality.
-Given the stochastic, mutation-driven nature of ADR, multiple different resistance mechanisms often co-evolve within in the same tumour or across metastatic lesions in the same patient, requiring individualized therapeutic approaches.
+Group Perren Acquired drug resistance (ADR) is a major clinical challenge to all current and future cancer treatments, including chemo, radiation, targeted, and immune therapies and accounts for 90% of cancer mortality.
+Due to the stochastic, nature of mutation-driven ADR, multiple different resistance mechanisms can co-evolve within in the same tumour or across metastatic lesions in the same patient, requiring individualized therapeutic approaches.
 This project seeks to identify and test novel strategies to target drug- tolerant persister cells (DTPs), which comprise an early, reversible bottleneck phase of ADR.
 RNAseq and high content imaging-guided molecular and phenotypic analysis will delineate the early dynamic changes during DTP development in 2D and 3D ADR models of PanNET.

 Highly multiplex, spatially resolved immunophenotyping of PDAC for biomarker discovery